Southern Ming: The Guangzhou court (1646–1647)

-The Nanning court (1646–1662)
+The Nanning court (1646–1651)

 Li Chengdong suppressed more loyalist resistance in Guangdong in 1647, but mutinied against the Qing in May 1648 because he resented having been named only regional commander of the province he had conquered.
 The concurrent rebellion of another former Ming general in Jiangxi helped the Yongli regime to retake most of southern China, leaving the Qing in control of only a few enclaves in Guangdong and southern Jiangxi.
 But this resurgence of loyalist hopes was short-lived.
 New Qing armies managed to reconquer the central provinces of Huguang (present-day Hubei and Hunan), Jiangxi, and Guangdong in 1649 and 1650.
 The Yongli emperor fled to Nanning and from there to Guizhou.
-On 24 November 1650, Qing forces led by Shang Kexi––the father of one of the "Three Feudatories" who would rebel against the Qing in 1673––captured Guangzhou after a ten-month siege and massacred the city's population, killing as many as 70,000 people.
+On 24 November 1650, Qing forces led by Shang Kexi – the father of one of the "Three Feudatories" who would rebel against the Qing in 1673 – captured Guangzhou after a ten-month siege and massacred the city's population, killing as many as 70,000 people.

+Yunnan and Burma exile (1651–1661)

 Though the Qing under the leadership of Prince Regent Dorgon (1612–1650) had successfully pushed the Southern Ming deep into southern China, Ming loyalism was not dead yet.
 In early August 1652, Li Dingguo, who had served as general in Sichuan under bandit king Zhang Xianzhong (d.
 1647) and was now protecting the Yongli emperor, retook Guilin (Guangxi province) from the Qing.
 Within a month, most of the commanders who had been supporting the Qing in Guangxi reverted to the Ming side.
-Despite occasionally successful military campaigns in Huguang and Guangdong in the next two years, Li failed to retake important cities.
+Despite occasional successful military campaigns in Huguang and Guangdong in the next two years, Li failed to retake important cities.

 In 1653, the Qing court put Hong Chengchou in charge of retaking the southwest.
 Headquartered in Changsha (in what is now Hunan province), he patiently built up his forces; only in late 1658 did well-fed and well-supplied Qing troops mount a multipronged campaign to take Guizhou and Yunnan.
 In late January 1659, a Qing army led by Manchu prince Doni took the capital of Yunnan, sending the Yongli emperor fleeing into nearby Burma, which was then ruled by King Pindale Min of the Toungoo dynasty.
 The last sovereign of the Southern Ming stayed there until 1662, when he was captured and executed by Wu Sangui, whose surrender to the Qing in April 1644 had allowed Dorgon to start the Qing conquest of Ming.